Which country is cheaper, Portugal or Belgium?

 Portugal has some large cities, so you'll find plenty of things to do when visiting.
 Lisbon and Porto are the largest cities in Portugal, and they each offer a unique atmosphere and vibe.
 Lisbon was built on seven hills, and you can find one of them topped with a castle overlooking the surrounding area.
 Much of the old town area is a winding path of streets made out of steps.
 Cathedrals, museums, restaurants, and a great transportation network are also mixed in.
 Porto is the wine capital and straddles the river Douro with high bridges and colorful houses.
 Check out the wine cellars and wine museums along with the historical sights.

-Belgium and Portugal both are comparable with their activities in villages and small towns.
+Belgium and Portugal both are comparable with their great activities in villages and small towns.

 Belgium is a great destination to visit small towns and villages just waiting to be explored.
 Some of the more popular small towns to visit draw large crowds to see the old cathedrals, local markets, narrow canals, historic homes, and delicious local cuisine.
 Bruges is one of the most popular towns for travelers because it has several gorgeous cathedrals, scenic canals, museums, and terrific restaurants all packed into a small walkable area.
 Other popular smaller towns include Spa, where you'll find relaxing hot springs; Bouillon, home of a beautiful castle; Durbuy, with its winding narrow streets; Dinant, with cliffs above a scenic river; and Rochefort, famous for its beer from the historic monastery.
 But dozens more small towns are dotted around the countryside, and if you have the time, are worth visiting.